§ 21-28.6-7. Scope of chapter.

 (3) Any person to operate, navigate, or be in actual physical control of any motor vehicle, aircraft, or motorboat while under the influence of marijuana.
 However, a registered qualifying patient shall not be considered to be under the influence solely for having marijuana metabolites in his or her system;

 (4) The operation of a medical marijuana emporium, which is expressly prohibited.

 (b) Nothing in this chapter shall be construed to require:

-(1) A government medical assistance program or private health insurer to reimburse a person for costs associated with the medical use of marijuana; or
+(1) A government medical assistance program or private health insurer or workers' compensation insurer, workers' compensation group self-insurer, or employer self-insured for workers' compensation under § 28-36-1 to reimburse a person for costs associated with the medical use of marijuana; or

 (2) An employer to accommodate the medical use of marijuana in any workplace.